Physics and Astronomy Department

 Physics Major

-The requirements for the bachelor’s degree in physics consist of 10 courses in physics, two advanced courses in mathematics, and two in other sciences.
-The physics classes can be broken into three groups, Introductory, Intermediate, and Advanced.
-Sample Schedules for Physics Majors provides examples of student schedules.
+The requirements for the bachelor’s degree in physics consist of 11 courses in physics, two courses in mathematics, and two in other sciences.
+The physics classes can be broken into three groups, Introductory, Intermediate, and Advanced, with a “bridge” course between the introductory and intermediate courses.
 It is highly recommended that students also take Physics 100: First Year Physics Seminar in their first term.

 Introductory Courses